we-conceived-the/oracle/doc/README.md

 ### Windows

-Unpack the files into a directory, and then run lumen-qt.exe.
+Unpack the files into a directory, and then run oracle-qt.exe.

 ### OS X

-Drag Lumen-Qt to your applications folder, and then run Lumen-Qt.
+Drag Oracle-Qt to your applications folder, and then run Oracle-Qt.

 Building
 ---------------------
-The following are developer notes on how to build Lumen Core on your native platform.
+The following are developer notes on how to build Oracle Core on your native platform.
 They are not complete guides, but include notes on the necessary libraries, compile flags, etc.

 - [OS X Build Notes](build-osx.md)
 - [Unix Build Notes](build-unix.md)